 My family loves the great outdoors.
 We are nature enthusiasts and lucky to live in Greece, the country has so much to offer if we need some vitamin ‘N’.
 To find nature in Athens city you do not have to go far.
 There are many great green places in and around the Greek capital.

-These are my favorite parks in Athens for a family picnic:
+These are my favourite parks in Athens for a family picnic:

-The National Garden, formerly called the ‘Royal Garden’, is a public park of 15.5 hectares in the center of Athens.
+One of the best parks in Athens for kids are the National Gardens, formerly called the ‘Royal Garden’, is a public park of 15.5 hectares in the center of Athens.
 It is located directly behind the Greek Parliament building (the old palace) and in between the famous monuments of the Zappeion and the Panathenaiko first Olympic Stadium.
 I find it an ideal cool oasis and a green escape in the middle of the city center for a hot summer day.
 My kids always love the huge and impressive palm trees at the entrance of the park.
 Inside the National Garden, you will find a little farm with animals and birds and a pond with turtles and ducks (pictured below).
 There is also a nice playground with a large sandbox.
 There are impressive botanic gardens, a labyrinth of rare plants and trees and plenty of open grass areas and benches to have a picnic.
 The National Garden also features a botanical museum, a small cafe, and a children’s library.

 Address: The main entrance is on Amalias Avenue but you also enter the garden from Vasilissis Sophias Avenue, Herodou Attikou street, and the Zappeion park area.